 By 2000 Mr. Schultz could see the immediate opportunities presented in stock market day trading volatility and formed Oak Tree Asset Management Ltd. By 2006 John had during the previous 6 years traded well over a billion dollars in his various personal and managed entities and netted millions of dollars for himself.
 Soon thereafter John could at this point see that markets and volatility were on an unsustainable pace and setting up for potential disaster, it was just a matter of time, and he made preparations to change gears from a short term trader to a research oriented analytic and longer term investor.
 Interestingly, much of John’s early directional research involved companies associated with a relatively new quasi government CIA controlled investment entity called IN-Q-Tel.

 John is now an independent investor, research analyst and a prolific master blogger.
 Research will be more important then ever going forward and it’s what he’s most proficient at.
-John targets undervalued companies with forward growth in both sales and earnings while selling at discounts to book value.
-It is where the intermediate term future with Wall Street lies.
+John targets unique early stage genesis investment ideas in undervalued companies with forward growth in both sales and earnings while often selling at discounts to book value.
+It is where the intermediate to longer term future with Wall Street lies, and this is where the potential for big out sized returns reside.
 Being independent means John is owned by no one, and takes no money nor has any bias towards companies written up in his research reports, known as Oak Tree Asset Management’s “Stock Review and Forecast” reports.

 We hope you enjoyed this historical date line from John Schultz’s past.